microsoft/fluentui/rfcs/react-components/convergence/disabling-animations.md

-We recommend users to use the [prefers-reduced-motion](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion), since that gives cross platform support without addtional performance costs of specific selectors or javacsript runtime.
+We recommend users to use the [prefers-reduced-motion](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion), since that gives cross platform support without addtional performance costs of specific selectors or JavaScript runtime.
 Additionally, not _**not all animations need to be disabled**_, and limited animations like colour change are still acceptable for users that need reduced motion.

 As an escape hatch, applications can add a CSS rule with `!important` property which will override all the animations and transitions on the page.
 This can